yuuuuzhang/DeepCPP/README.md

 More details can be found from [1]

 ## REFERANCE
 [1] Zhang Y, Jia C, Fullwood MJ, Kwoh CK.
 DeepCPP: a deep neural network based on nucleotide bias information and minimum distribution similarity feature selection for RNA coding potential prediction.
-Briefings in Bioinformatics.
-2020 Mar 30.
+Briefings in bioinformatics.
+2021 Mar;22(2):2073-84.

 ## CONTACT
 If you have any inqueries, please contact YU007@e.ntu.edu.sg